george24601/notes/specific/mysql/lock.md

 SELECT ...
 FOR UPDATE: needs IX lock

-### Record Locks

-A record lock is a lock on an INDEX RECORD.
-For example, SELECT c1 FROM t WHERE c1 = 10 FOR UPDATE; prevents any other transaction from inserting, updating, or deleting rows where the value of t.c1 is 10.
-Most likely on the clustered index

-Record locks always lock index records, even if a table is defined with no indexes.
-For such cases, InnoDB creates a hidden clustered index and uses this index for record locking.

 ### Gap Locks

 A gap lock is a lock on a gap between index records, or a lock on the gap before the first or after the last index record.
 For example, SELECT c1 FROM t WHERE c1 BETWEEN 10 and 20 FOR UPDATE; prevents other transactions from inserting a value of 15 into column t.c1, whether or not there was already any such value in the column, because the gaps between all existing values in the range are locked.